 The Education and Development Fund aims to enhance the Association's charitable educational activities.
-This includes support for young professionals and those from developing countries to attend IAH congresses or to publish their scientific findings, support for the scientific and educational work of the Association's commissions and national groups, and support for the production of educational materials on groundwater for non-specialist audiences.
-In 2021, two new papers, on Water Security and Water Utilities, were prepared in our Strategic Overview Series and several papers were translated, into Chinese, French, Portuguese and Spanish, at a cost of £5,669, to support our Latin American members and the congresses in Brazil and Belgium, as well as the future congress in China.
+It provides for a range of support, including: young professionals and those from developing countries to attend IAH congresses or to publish their scientific findings; support for the scientific and educational work of the Association's commissions and national groups; and support for the production of educational materials on groundwater for non-specialist audiences.